syncfusion-content/maui-docs/MAUI/Cartesian-Charts/PlotBand.md

 ---
 layout: post
-title: Plot band in .NET MAUI Chart control | Syncfusion
+title: Plot Band in .NET MAUI Chart Control | Syncfusion
 description: Learn here all about plot band and its features in Syncfusion .NET MAUI Chart (SfCartesianChart) control and more.
 platform: maui
 control: SfCartesianChart